coder/coder/docs/cli/templates_push.md

 # templates push

-Push a new template version from the current directory or as specified by flag
+Create or update a template from the current directory or as specified by flag

 ## Usage